Moving Mountains

 Hi!
 My name is Moa.
 Shortly after my son's 15th birthday he started to show signs of acute psychosis.
 He was saying strange things, seemed overwhelmed, failing all of his classes, and not sleeping.
 One day he finally said something not based in reality that made my heart sink.

 I spun into action not knowing what to do, who to talk to, or where to begin.
 I had no knowledge or experience with mental illnesses.
-I was shocked by the gaps in access to treatment, the amount of misinformation and stigma for individuals like my son, that continue to create barriers.
+I was shocked by the gaps in access to treatment, the amount of misinformation and stigma, that continue to create barriers for individuals like my son.

 Thank you to all the individuals and organizations that have shared information, resources, and support over the past few years.
 I want this website to make finding information as easy as possible, launching action each year with a focus on key initiatives. and growing a base of friends to help accelerate the impact.
 I also have other, bigger dreams for the future.